Towards Anytime Classification in Early-Exit Architectures by Enforcing Conditional Monotonicity: Additional Experiments

 \subsection{Additional Plots}

-Here, we provide additional plots supplementing the experiments presented in Section \ref{sec:anytime_results}.
+Here, we provide additional results that were omitted in Section \ref{sec:anytime_results} to enhance the readability of the plots there.
 Specifically, in Figure \ref{fig:test_accuracy_error_bars}, we include test accuracy results, along with their respective error bars, for the MSDNet \citep{huang2018multi} and IMTA \citep{li2019improved} models.
-These were omitted from Figure \ref{fig:fig2} to enhance readability.
+In Figures \ref{fig:l2w_acc} and \ref{fig:l2w_mono}, we present results for the L2W model \citep{han2022}.
+We observe that our findings also generalize to this EENN -- our PA preserves the marginal accuracy while significantly improving conditional monotonicity across all considered datasets.

 As for the DViT \citep{wang2021not} model, our attempts to train this model from scratch using the published code\footnote{\url{https://github.com/blackfeather-wang/Dynamic-Vision-Transformer}} were unsuccessful.
-Hence, we resorted to working with the pretrained models provided by the authors.
-They only published a single pretrained model for each model version, and as a result, instead of presenting results for independent runs with varying random seeds, we display the results for all provided DViT model instantiations in Figure \ref{fig:test_accuracy_dvit} and \ref{fig:gt_mono_dvit}.
+Hence, we resorted to working with the pre-trained models provided by the authors.
+They only published a single pre-trained model for each model version, and as a result, instead of presenting results for independent runs with varying random seeds, we display the results for all provided DViT model instantiations in Figure \ref{fig:test_accuracy_dvit} and \ref{fig:gt_mono_dvit}.